aztekmq/ibmmq_ml_based_tuning/README.md

 collect_and_send_data()
 ```

-This code efficiently collects the necessary metrics from the Linux server and sends them to the **Analysis Server**.
+This code collects the necessary metrics from the Linux server and sends them to the **Analysis Server** at port `5000`.

 ---